Devanti 900mm Rangehood Manual

 Control Panel Functions

-Traditional Model: Features simple rocker switches for intuitive operation.
-Press the motor switch to cycle through three speeds (low, medium, high) or turn off.
-Separate switch controls LED lighting.
+Traditional model: Features simple rocker switches for intuitive operation.
+Press the motor switch to cycle through three speeds or turn off.
+A separate switch controls the LED lighting independently.

-Slim Model: Touch-sensitive controls offer a modern interface.
-Individual buttons for motor on/off, lighting on/off, and three distinct speed settings (low, medium, high).
+Slim model: Touch-sensitive controls offer a modern interface with individual buttons for motor on/off, lighting on/off, and three distinct speed settings.

 Choosing the Right Speed Setting

-Clean every 2 months for normal use, monthly for heavy cooking.
+Clean every 2 months for normal use, or monthly for heavy cooking.
 The 5-layer aluminium filters are dishwasher safe or can be hand-washed with mild detergent and warm water.
-To remove filters, push them toward the back of the hood while pulling down.
-Some color change over time is normal and doesn't affect performance.

-Replace every 2-3 months depending on usage.
+For recirculation mode only.
 These filters cannot be washed or regenerated.
 For the slim model, remove grease filters first, then twist the carbon filter counterclockwise to remove from the motor housing.
+Replace with a new filter.

 LED Light Replacement